 The issue that was causing emotes not to save properly when bound has been fixed.

 An issue that was allowing players who still have shields active to be one shotted by high damaging attacks has been corrected.

 Of course, every bit of work that makes Anthem a better experience is always welcomed by the players, but many would wonder why is the game out in this state in the first place.

 Serious concerns were raised during the VIP Demo and to see the same issues repeating on the full launch is nothing but disappointing.
-This also reflected on Anthem's review scores which aren't doing Bioware and EA any favours.
+This also reflected on Anthem's which aren't doing Bioware and EA any favours.